Pyprohly/reddit-api-doc-notes/docs/api-reference/direct_message.rst

 Collapse a message.

-If the `id` parameter was not specified, the action is treated as a success.
+If the `id` parameter was not specified, is invalid, or doesn't exist, the action is treated as a success.

 If any of the specified IDs are invalid or don't exist, the entire operation is cancelled and all IDs are ignored.